 Criteria for Awarding Academic Credit

 To be eligible to participate in an externship for academic credit, the student must have successfully completed the first-year law student curriculum prior to beginning participation in the externship.
-Under this Externship Program Policy, a maximum of three hours of externship credit shall be counted toward the graduation requirements for the J.D. degree.
-To have more than three credit hours for a single externship counted toward the graduation requirements for the J.D. degree, the externship must be approved by the faculty as a separate, distinct and ongoing externship program.
-A student may participate in more than one externship during the student’s course of study at the College of Law, but the total number of credit hours awarded under this Externship Program Policy for all externships shall not exceed three credit hours.
+Under this Externship Program Policy, a maximum of six hours of externship credit shall be counted toward the graduation requirements for the J.D. degree.
+To have more than six credit hours for a single externship counted toward the graduation requirements for the J.D. degree, the externship must be approved by the faculty as a separate, distinct and ongoing externship program.
+A student may participate in more than one externship during the student’s course of study at the College of Law, but the total number of credit hours awarded under this Externship Program Policy for all externships shall not exceed six credit hours.

 Academic credit earned through an externship shall be awarded on a Pass/Fail basis.
 Credit will be determined by the faculty supervisor for the externship in consultation with the on-site externship supervisor.
 A student extern must complete approximately 42.5 hours of work to earn one hour of externship academic credit.
 Academic credit will be awarded once all required administrative paperwork has been completed and submitted by the faculty supervisor for the externship to the Associate Dean for Students.